xihongyang1999/CONVERT/README.md

 ```
 @inproceedings{CONVERT,
-  title={CONVERT: Contrastive Graph Clustering with Reliable Augmentation},
+  title={Convert: Contrastive graph clustering with reliable augmentation},
   author={Yang, Xihong and Tan, Cheng and Liu, Yue and Liang, Ke and Wang, Siwei and Zhou, Sihang and Xia, Jun and Li, Stan Z and Liu, Xinwang and Zhu, En},
-  booktitle={Proceedings of the 31th ACM International Conference on Multimedia},
+  booktitle={Proceedings of the 31st ACM international conference on multimedia},
-  pages={},
+  pages={319--327},
   year={2023}
 }
 ```